zooldk/cv/CV_SteffenLarsen.md

 As a result of being in the Telecom business industry since 2001, I have a lot of knowledge in terms of all the technique behind the different telecom areas: the teams, the software, the infrastructure and the business driving it.
 I am passonate about software and always strive for innovation, usable and simple solutions!

-## Price: 800 Kr / Hour ex.
-VAT

 ------

 ### Skills {#skills}

-* Software Development
-  : Polyglot and full-stack developer with a huge experience in multiple languages and deep knowledge of operating systems.
-Have done software development since the late 90's.
+* Agile Project Direction
+  : Proven ability to lead and manage a wide variety of agile development projects in team and independent situations.

 * Architecture and Design
   : Experienced in building and streamlining mission-critical systems.
 Strives to get high quality software with simple and well designed solution.

-* Agile Project Direction
-  : Proven ability to lead and manage a wide variety of agile development projects in team and independent situations.
+* Software Development
+  : Polyglot and full-stack developer with a huge experience in multiple languages and deep knowledge of networks and operating systems.
+Have done software development since the late 90's.

 -------